-We have undertaken a process review on the time it takes us to let empty homes.
+We undertook a process review on the time it takes us to let empty homes.
 The objective of the review was to house applicants on the waiting list as quickly as possible and to reduce the lost income when a property is empty.
 With the increase in development activity both within Albyn and our partner organisations in the Highlands, we continued to re-house a large number of families in the year.
 They were however still good overall and improved compared to last year:

-Families re-homed in the year 2019 2018
+Families re-homed in the year 2020 2019

-Re-lets 237 254
+Re-lets 216 237

-New Build / other Acquisitions 161 56
+New Build / other Acquisitions 142 161

-Total 398 310
+Total 358 398

-Average Days taken to fill an empty home 8 11
+Average Days taken to fill an empty home 6 8

-The average number of days taken to fill our empty homes has resulted in rents and other charges lost due to homes being empty being consistent at 0.50% in the year (2017 - 0.50%) of collectable rent across the year despite an increase in the total number of properties that became void as illustrated in the graph below:
+The average number of days taken to fill our empty homes has resulted in rents and other charges lost due to homes being empty falling to 0.43% (2019 - 0.50%) of collectable rent across the year despite an increase in the total number of properties that became void as illustrated in the graph below: